-We use this approach at UniCamel to help clients build partnership pipelines without trade shows.
+We use this approach to help clients build partnership pipelines without trade shows.
 Andrea from The Colombia Trip used outreach built on this method to connect with more than 80 interested tour operators.
 Alaya Panama, a hotel, reached 50 to 60 interested responses.
-Read more about how we work at uni-camel.com.
+Read more about how We work.

 Why LinkedIn Sales Navigator for tourism leads?